JRone-git/HeadTrackRasPI/README.md

-# **MPU6050 Game Controller with Raspberry Pi Pico**
+# **MPU6050 HeadTracker with Raspberry Pi Pico**

-This project transforms a Raspberry Pi Pico with an MPU6050 sensor into a USB game controller, capable of simulating a joystick for games.
+This project transforms a Raspberry Pi Pico with an MPU6050 sensor into a headtracker by simulating a joystick for games.
 The device uses the MPU6050’s gyroscope and accelerometer to control yaw, pitch, and roll axes.
 It also includes a button to center the axes.

 ---